UAE donates USD 8 Million to WHO to support humanitarian Efforts in Sudan

 Minister News

-Abdullah bin Zayed, Egyptian Foreign Minister discuss fraternal relations in phone call
+Abdullah bin Zayed, Kuwaiti Foreign Minister discuss fraternal relations over phone

 H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, discussed in a phone call with Dr. Badr Abdelatty, Minister of Foreign Affairs and Emigration of Egypt, the fraternal relations between the two countries and the close cooperation and continuous coordination witnessed at various levels.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held a phone call today with Abdullah Ali Al-Yahya, Minister of Foreign Affairs of the State of Kuwait, during which they discussed the fraternal relations between the two countries and ways to strengthen and develop them across various fields.

 View Details